naman14/TAndroidLame/README.md

   Demo
 ===============
   A sample apk is avilable in [releases](https://github.com/naman14/TAndroidLame/releases).
+  (Remember to grant permissions from settings on Marshmallow devices or app will crash)

   Sample apk has two demos -
   - Encoding .wav to mp3 and